 - Australian Agricultural and Grazing Industries Survey (AAGIS)

 - Australian Dairy Industry Survey (ADIS)

-Farms in the broadacre, dairy and vegetable industries are separated into size deciles based on farm total cash receipts—a measure of total revenue received by the business in a given financial year.
+Farms in the broadacre and dairy industries are separated into size deciles based on farm total cash receipts—a measure of total revenue received by the business in a given financial year.
 Each category or ‘decile’ represents 10% of the farm population in each industry or region, ranked from smallest to largest based on revenue.